‘We Try It’ is a regular series where we try the latest off-beat food and beverage offerings.

 Image by Ryan Gandolfo/That’s

 Largely overpowered by the fried coating, KFC’s durian nugget is very much palatable even for those opposed to Southeast Asia’s ‘king of fruit.’
-However, if you were looking for a bolder durian flavor, this KFC creation simply won’t cut it.
+However, if you are looking for a bolder durian flavor, this KFC creation simply won’t cut it.